robertpiosik/CodeWebChat/README.md

 Interactions of submitting the message are handled by the [content script](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser/src/content-scripts/send-prompt-content-script/send-prompt-content-script.ts).

-> <small>**Legal disclaimer:** The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original copy to clipboard button present under all responses.
-Changes integration process reads clipboard text.</small>
+> [!NOTE] > **Legal disclaimer:** The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original copy to clipboard button present under all responses.
+Changes integration process reads clipboard text.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>